-MBA Fairs are an opportunity for candidates to learn about a variety of MBA offerings.
+MBA Fair events provide an opportunity for candidates to efficiently learn about a variety of MBA offerings.
 Some Fairs might include as many as a hundred programs, in a trade fair type setting.
 We’re offering five pointers in terms of the best way to use these events as part of your application strategy.

 Events that include multiple MBA programs can be overwhelming.
 The natural inclination is to come away from the event with as much information as possible, which can mean, visiting as many schools as possible, to gather that information.
 This approach really means you will end up knowing little about any of the programs.
 It’s much better to do your online research first.
 Go to the event’s web page.
 Look closely at the list of schools attending, and do your initial research online, narrowing down a list of target schools.
 Know your career goals and objectives for pursuing the MBA, and come to the event prepared to talk to each of your selected schools about those goals.